Pulover/PuloversMacroCreator/Documentation/About.md

 ## Version 5.0.0

+* New feature: User Defined Functions.
+* New feature: Listview Groups (+WinVista).
+* Extended support for expressions (AHK standard format, see help for details) in Variable Assignment, Evaluate Expression and command parameters started with % .
+* Multiple If Statements are now supported in 'Evaluate Expression' (e.g.: var = 5 || var = "a").
-* Added support for array assignment in Variables window and IECOM/COMInterface.
+* Added support for array assignment in Variables, Functions and IECOM/COMInterface.
 * Added support for array methods in Functions window.
-* Added For-Loops.
+* Added For-Loops in Loop Command window.
 * Added support for Multi-Dimensional Arrays inside function parameters and commands.
 * Added support for Multi-Dimensional Arrays assignment (e.g.: MyArray[1][2] := Value).
 * Added support for named keys in arrays (e.g.: N["key"]).